mihailtd/starter/README.md

 2. Developer Workflow

-- The database is migrated in watch more, every time a new migration file is edited, and the database is updated with the new migration.
+- The database is migrated in watch mode, every time a new migration file is edited, and the database is updated with the new migration.
 - The GraphQL server is watching the database for changes and automatically updates the GraphQL schema.
 - TypeScript Types and GraphQL Helpers are auto-generated using [graphql-code-generator](https://www.graphql-code-generator.com).
 This is also running in watch mode, every time a new type is added to the schema, the type is updated in the TypeScript types file giving you instant intellisense, code completion and type checking.
 - The database and graphql schema files are stored in `schemas` folder.
 Even though these are auto-generated, it is reccomended that this is commited to the repository as you can then easily compare and diff and track the changes.